emmajanedrews/base-template/join-our-team.md

 Second, both Sue and Ana are relatively new to Lake Realty.
 On average, our agents have been with Lake Realty for seven years—well above the industry average of three years, as noted in the NAR’s 2016 Members Profile.
 Your income and growth are determined by your effort—not your tenure.

-I would like to extend the opportunity for you to join Lake Realty.
+If you want the benefits of joining a local, full-service brokerage with a cutting-edge compensation plan, then I would like to extend the opportunity for you to join Lake Realty.

-We have a limited number of positions available in our leads program for well-qualified individuals.
-If you want the benefits of joining a local, full-service brokerage with a cutting-edge compensation plan, then apply today.
+We have a limited number of positions available in our leads program for well-qualified individuals. &nbsp;Apply today.

 Sincerely,